-Nathan M. Farrugia is an Australian technothriller author known for placing himself in dangerous situations, including being hunted by special forces trackers.
+Nathan M. Farrugia is a USA Today bestselling author of cyberpunk thrillers from Australia, known for placing himself in dangerous situations, including being hunted by special forces trackers.
 He studies Systema, a Russian martial art, and is a former recon soldier trained by USMC, SEAL team, Spetsnaz and Defence Intelligence instructors.

 Nathan is a former Australian reconnaissance soldier who has trained under USMC, SEAL team, Spetsnaz and Defence Intelligence instructors, and the wilderness and tracking skills of the Chiricahua Apache scouts and Australian Aboriginals.

 I’m a USA Today bestselling author from Melbourne, Australia who lives a little too similarly to the characters in my cyberpunk thriller novels.
 I’ve been waterboarded and shocked with electric currents and hunted through the streets of Houston.
 I’ve explored abandoned New York subway stations, hung precariously off rooftops in Russia, studied rare forms of unarmed combat and trained under SEAL, Spetsnaz and Defense Intelligence instructors.

 I’ve worked in a variety of careers from a reconnaissance soldier in the Australian Army to a video editor and writer of feminist lesbian pornography.
 I was the first published author of one of the world’s first digital imprints, Momentum, and Apple awarded my debut novel the iBooks Thriller of the Year in 2012.
 I established myself as a traditionally published author before making the move to self-publishing.